Instawork/hyperview/docs/reference_view.md

 | ------------------------- | -------- |
 | **true** (default), false | No       |

-Setting `collapsable-children="false"` prevents Android from collapsing the children of this view for rendering optimizations.
-Has no effect on iOS.
-See the [React Native docs](https://reactnative.dev/docs/view#collapsablechildren-android) for details.
+Setting `collapsable-children="false"` prevents the direct children of this view from being removed from the native view hierarchy, similar to setting `collapsable="false"` on each child.
+See the [React Native docs](https://reactnative.dev/docs/view#collapsablechildren) for details.